Tension

 The difference between "moment-by-moment" and "slow-mo" is subtle.
 In moment-by-moment, you're inside the character's skin, feeling and describing every sensation from the inside, and feeling and describing the character's reaction to outside forces, sounds, smells.
 Basically, you're describing what's going in inside the character.
 In slow-mo, you're describing what is going on outside the character from the character's point of view in a heightened emotional state.
 Both techniques can be combined to heighten the tension and suspense.

+A third technique is kind of a mixture of both of these two techniques.
 You can achieve tension or suspense by slowing down the pace of a particular scene somewhat (but not as much as slow-mo).
 To do this, during the progress a suspenseful scene, you weave in commonplace sights, sounds, smells, or recurring scary thoughts in the main character's head.

 A short line or two in between the scary parts draws out the tension contrasts the creepy with the normal, giving the scene an almost surreal feeling.
 It's also a good way to bring tension to a scene that would otherwise be a normal, every-day scene.
 For example, the main character is having dinner with a friend, the salad is being served, the smells of steak and potatoes fill the air, the normal sounds of cars passing and birds singing can be heard, and all the while she's hearing her ex-boyfriend's words in her head, If you leave me, I'll kill you, but she continues eating her salad, trying to control her trembling hand.